From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: A Framework for AI -based Support that Aligns with HCI Researchers' Real-Life QDA Workflows

 At this level, AI works alongside human researchers to support and complement their coding efforts.
 The product of \ac{QDA} is still based on human research efforts and revolves around their expertise and interpretation.

-\paragraph{AI as a Mediator} AI mediates between multiple coders, helping to reach consensus and facilitate collaboration.
-Complaining about time-consuming and tiring meetings with collaborators, P4 noted that AI could assist by focusing discussions on relevant parts and highlighting interpretive discrepancies, reducing the time and effort spent in meetings.
-For instance, Aemonium~\cite{drouhardAeoniumVisualAnalytics2017} highlights ambiguities and inconsistencies between multiple coders by providing visual overviews of assigned codes.
+\xhdr{AI as a Mediator} Collaboration was envisioned by participants as being supported by AI by surfacing disagreements, aligning diverging codebooks, and focusing discussions during consensus finding.
+Rather than resolving meaning, AI highlights where interpretation diverges, reducing coordination costs.
+For instance, Aeonium~\cite{drouhardAeoniumVisualAnalytics2017} highlights ambiguities and inconsistencies between multiple coders by providing visual overviews of assigned codes.
 CodeWizard~\cite{ganjiEaseCodeComplex2018} identifies coders' certainty and disagreements to improve consensus.
 CollabCoder~\cite{gao2024collabcoder} provides real-time synchronization, acting as a suggestion provider, mediator, and facilitator throughout the workflow.
+Participants also imagined AI support for collaboration as a \emph{glitch-free} shared workspace with reliable real-time synchronization, scaffolding for onboarding and early calibration of new team members, and as an additional collaborator or ``third instance'' to spar with (P4; P6).
+The latter included producing tentative codes to compare against human coding (P7).
+Still, they expressed skepticism that AI could replace theme-building collaborative conversations (P3) and questioned whose labels an AI should learn from when research teams already show low agreement (P12).

-\paragraph{AI for Validation} Participants often felt uncertain when conducting \ac{QDA} and saw potential in using AI for validating their coding, \eg, by comparing their results with AI-identified codes or segments.
-In this role, AI serves as a validation tool, identifying gaps or inconsistencies, and providing a different perspective.
-By providing a layer of validation, such a tool can address researchers' concerns on uncertainty and subjectivity in the coding process.
-For instance, AI could verify the completeness of coding and highlight passages that may need revisiting.
-Our findings indicate that this role is particularly valued by less experienced researchers, who expressed a greater need for external validation to build confidence in their analysis, emphasizing the potential for AI tools to support skill development and ensure reliability.
+\xhdr{AI for Validation} Participants, especially those less experienced, expressed uncertainty about their coding decisions and saw potential in using AI for validation, \eg, by comparing their results with AI-identified codes or segments.
+In this role, AI serves as a validation tool, identifying gaps or inconsistencies.
+For instance, AI could verify the completeness of coding and highlight passages that may need revisiting (P4).

-\paragraph{AI for Refinement \& Explanations} AI supports refining the codebook by providing names, descriptions, and restructuring.
-P1 noted that AI could help organize the codebook once the initial data analysis is completed.
-P2 added that AI might suggest merging or grouping similar codes to increase clarity.
+\xhdr{AI for Refinement \& Explanations} Once researchers have developed an initial understanding of the data, AI may assist with refining codebooks by suggesting clearer names, definitions, examples, or restructuring.
+For example, P2 noted that AI might suggest merging or grouping similar codes to increase clarity.
 For instance, MAXQDA's AI features\footnote{https://www.maxqda.com/blogpost/ai-coding-of-qualitative-data} provide explanations for coded segments, aiding researchers in organizing and refining their codebooks.